Standards Based Grading & Report Cards

 - How do I know what my student was supposed to be able to do?

-Why change to Standards Based Grading?
+Why change to standards based grading?

+"Why would anyone want to change current grading practices?
 The answer is quite simple: Grades are so imprecise that they are almost meaningless.”
-(Marzano 20001)
+(Marzano 2001)

 Since the State of Illinois and Evanston/Skokie 65 have implemented new learning standards and new curricula in many subjects, District 65 has not updated grading, assessing, and reporting that mirror updated practices in classrooms.
 Current Illinois learning standards are rigorous, and while the District has worked to implement standards-aligned curricula, our District has yet to systemically address how student learning and mastery of standards is assessed, graded, and reported.